 Retroactive wage increases have been confirmed affecting various bargaining unit employees including Ontario Public Service Unified, Correctional Services, and LCBO among others.

-3. Employers provide retroactive salary information and pension contributions to OPTrust.
+Employers submit retroactive wage information and pension contributions to OPTrust.

 There is nothing you need to do if you are still working.
 Your records will be updated once we receive and process the data and contributions from your employer.